etsi123/DataScience_BlackJackCardCounting/README.md

 ![Deck_pen](https://user-images.githubusercontent.com/37279371/172288068-557a7c44-f2f1-4def-b803-129fe338eded.png)

 Fig. 2 The effect of deck penetration on expected value.
-Deck penetration directly impacts card counting accuracy so this strong dependence is not unsurprising.
+Deck penetration directly impacts card counting accuracy so this strong dependence is expected.
 Players should avoid games with poor deck penetration (larger fraction of the deck unplayed).
-This result assumes the completion of 3 shoes / hour.
+These plots assume the completion of 3 shoes / hour.